OkokonE/I4G/README.md

 - A list of food photos (4-6 of them), each of them on a card

 - Push your project to GitHub once completed and share the link

+D. Html Project:
+- Using just HTML skeleton, duplicate one of the cards on airtable.com/pricing.